snap-stanford/snap-python/doc/source/reference/composite.rst

    Creates a :class:`THashSet` object with a capacity of *ExpectVals*, if specified.
 If *KeyV* is provided, which should hold the same type of object the hash set holds, a hash set with the unique values in the vector is created.
 If *SIn* is provided, the contents of the hash set are loaded from the binary stream *SIn*.

-   The :class:`THashSet` constructor cannot be directly used.
+   The :class:`THashSet` constructor cannot be directly called.
 To create a :class:`THashSet` object, the correct constructor must be chosen, which indicates the type of the key in the hash set.
 Hash set types in Snap.py and SNAP use a naming convention of being named as `<key_type_name>`, followed by `Set`.
 For example, a hash set with integer key is named :class:`TIntSet`.

    The only :class:`THashSet` currently supported is :class:`TIntSet`.

-   To illustrate, the following examples show how to create a THashSet with each of the constructors::
+   To illustrate, the following examples show how to create a :class:`THashSet` with each of the constructors::

       >>> snap.TIntSet()